Skip to main content

 withdrawThreshold: "10",

-// The lifetime limits deposit per address
+// Lifetime limits deposit per address

-// note: this is a temporary measure that can be changed by governance (string)
+// note: this is a temporary measure that can be changed by governance. (string)

 lifetimeLimit: "10",